medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write 2 SQL (DML) statements that delete all new orders from exercise #12 based on order date.
-Then delete “greek pizza” from the menu.
+Write 2 SQL (DML) statements that delete all new orders from Exercise #12 based on the order date.
+Then delete "Greek Pizza" from the menu.
-**Warning**: this exercise will probably be the cause  of changing data in the wrong way.
-Actually, you can restore the initial database model with data from the link in the “Rules of the day” section and replay script from Exercises 07 , 08 ,09 , 10 , 11, 12 and 13.
+**Warning**: This exercise is likely to cause you to modify data in the wrong way.
+Actually, you can rebuild the original database model with data from the link in the "Rules of the Day section" and replay the script from Exercises 07, 08, 09, 10, 11, 12, and 13.